With the new season of Game of Thrones starting, I have been thinking about writing and literacy in the world of the show.

 Next time we’ll be moving back to the ancient world, but for now I hope you have enjoyed these musings on writing in the world of Game of Thrones.
 Although there is not very much we can say on writing systems in Westeros and Essos, the context in which writing appears is itself very important – and actually, as our research shows, the social context of literacy is absolutely key to understanding writing and writing systems themselves.
 So next time you watch Game of Thrones, keep an eye out for signs of writing, and if you see any then please do share them with us here or via Twitter (@crewproject).

-EDIT: Images of some written material from Game of Thrones Season 7 (specifically episode 2) have been released HERE on the Making of Game of Thrones blog.
-Beware of season 7 spoilers if you click through!
+EDIT: Images of some written material from Game of Thrones Season 7 (specifically episodes 2 and 6) have been released HERE, HERE and HERE on the Making of Game of Thrones blog.
+Beware of season 7 spoilers right up to the end if you click through – some of the letters are related to important plot points!
+(Some season 6 letters can also be found under the ‘Letters’ tag).

 ~ Pippa Steele (Principal Investigator of the CREWS project)